xamantra/momentum/docs/README.old.md

   ...

   void clearSession() {
-    // "dependOn" is the magic here.
+    // "controller" is the magic here.
 It is a built in method inside MomentumController base class.
-I can say this is a game changing feature for this library. var sessionController = dependOn<SessionController>();
+I can say this is a game changing feature for this library. var sessionController = controller<SessionController>();
     sessionController.clearSession();

     // that's it, 1 line of code and you are able to access and manipulate other controller (Bloc) class.